Plastic Surgery Interactive Resource

 "Reasonable Expectations" Still Reign Supreme

 The vast majority of patients want to have a pleasant encounter with cosmetic surgery.
-The problem with trying to figure what patients expect is that they don't always know.
-Even if they do know they can't always communicate this with the potential surgeon.
-The problem is magnified when their potential surgeon doesn't care to inquire or doesn't make time to evaluate.
+The problem is trying to figure what patients expect.

 Face it.
 Surgeons Get Paid To Operate.